yuusaif/prayer-time-overlay/README.md

 - 🕌 **Full-Screen Overlay** - Displays prayer reminders on all screens simultaneously
 - ⏰ **Custom Prayer Times** - Configure Fajr, Zuhr, Asr, Maghrib, and Isha times
+- 👥 **Admin/User Roles** - Centralized control with admin and user permission levels
+- 📢 **Broadcast Messages** - Admin can send custom messages via overlay at any time
-- ᎗ **System Tray Integration** - Runs silently in the background
+- 🔔 **System Tray Integration** - Runs silently in the background
 - 🚀 **Auto-Start on Boot** - Option to start automatically after reboot
 - ⌨️ **Quick Dismiss** - Press ESC or click to close overlay
 - 🎨 **Modern UI** - Clean, beautiful interface with smooth animations
 - 🌍 **Cross-Platform** - Works on Windows, macOS, and Linux
-- 🔔 **Helpful Notifications** - To remind us to get ready, perform Udhu
+- 📱 **Helpful Notifications** - To remind us to get ready, perform Udhu

 ---